The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 6.4.
 Drawing circles in axonometry

-A circle lying in the coordinate plane or a plane parallel to it is projected in a rectangular axonometry into an ellipse, the major axis of which is perpendicular to the “free” axonometric axis, and the minor one is parallel to it.
+A circle lying in the coordinate plane or a plane parallel to it is projected in rectangular axonometry into an ellipse, the major axis of which is perpendicular to the “free” axonometric axis, and the minor axis is parallel to it.
 Free axonometric axis - projection of the coordinate axis, perpendicular to the plane circle (for example, for a circle whose plane is parallel to the yOz plane, the “free” axis is the x axis).

 6.5.
 Examples of axonometric projections of various objects